picotech/picosdk-python-wrappers/README.md

 macOS users should install PicoScope Beta for macOS, and then may find this [forum post](https://www.picotech.com/support/topic22221.html) helpful for installing the C libraries.

+If you're using conda to create environments (or if you're using the Anaconda python distribution) you can create an environment with the drivers and python wrappers in the following way.
+Create a new conda environment:

+    $ conda create -n picosdk python
+    $ conda activate picosdk

+Then, after you have installed the PicoScope application, copy the drivers and fix a broken link to the external openMP libraries:

+    $ cd ~/anaconda3/envs/picosdk/lib
+    $ cp '/Applications/PicoScope 6.app'/Contents/Resources/lib/libps*.dylib .
+    $ cp '/Applications/PicoScope 6.app'/Contents/Resources/lib/libpicoipp*.dylib .
+    $ install_name_tool -change libiomp5.dylib @rpath/libiomp5.dylib libpicoipp.dylib
+    $ install_name_tool -change libiomp5.dylib @rpath/libiomp5.dylib libpicoipp.1.dylib

+You should now have the drivers installed.

 ## Installing the python driver bindings

 A `distutils` installer is provided.
 After you have installed the PicoSDK